XenitAB/azcagit/README.md

 - Populate Container Apps secrets from Azure KeyVault
 - Populate Container Apps registries with default registry credential
 - Send notifications to the git commits
+- Filter locations, making it possible to specify in the manifest what regions can run the app

 ## Frequently Asked Questions